 Enter your principal employment or business income that is included on Indiana Schedule A, Section 1, Column B\ (if you are a resident of a reciprocal state [Kentucky, Ohio, Pennsylvania, Michigan or Wisconsin], see Reciprocal state residents below).
-This can include income from wages, tips, salaries and commissions; net selfemployment income from federal Schedule C/C-EZ; Schedule IN K-1, and/or net farm income from federal Schedule F. This can include the portion of income from a trade or business, including income listed on a IN Schedule K-1 and derived from the primary county of employment you are actively involved in the business.
-Do not include passive-source income like nonbusiness interest and dividends, pension, capital gains, farm rental, unemployment compensation, etc.
+This can include income from:

+- Wages, tips, salaries and commissions.
+This includes amounts earned from secondary or part-time employment in the same county as your county of principal business or employment; - Net self-employment income from federal Schedule C/C-EZ, Schedule IN K-1, and/or net farm income from federal Schedule F;

+- The portion of income from a trade or business, including income listed on a IN Schedule K-1 and derived from the primary county of employment if you are actively involved in the business; - Sales or exchanges of property located in the county of your principal place of business or employment; and/or - Rental or real or tangible personal property in the county of principal business or employment.

+Do not include passive-source income like nonbusiness interest and dividends, pension, capital gains from the sale of securities, unemployment compensation, etc.